<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments for Hips For Hire Smart Art That Raises Money For Charity</title>
+<title>Comments for Hips For Hire Smart Art Raising Money For Good Causes</title>

-<atom:link href="http://hipsforhire.com/comments/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="/comments/feed/" rel="self" type="application/rss+xml" />

-<description>Seattle Belly Dancer Entertainment Hire Costume Classes Music Bollywood</description>
+<description>Belly Dancer Entertainment Hire Costume Classes Music Photography</description>

 <sy:updatePeriod>hourly</sy:updatePeriod>